AmpersandTarski/SIAM/src/_CHANGELOG.md

 ## v4.06
 - SIAM_LoginForDevelopers now uses the new template 'View-AccountOfParty.html'
+- accParty, accPartyRef are computed from accPartyRef and accParty respectively (if there is no ambiguity there)
+- accActor, accActorRef are computed from accActorRef and accActor respectively (if there is no ambiguity there)
 ## v4.0.5
 - fixed performance issue in 'personRef' testing invariant
 ## v4.0.4
 - bugs fixed in computation of `sessionActor` and `sessionParty`
 - minor changes in developer interfaces
 ## v4.0.3
 - `accIsPartyAdmin` property is set for Accounts that are AccAdmins for their (same) accParty.
 - `accIsSystemAdmin` property is set for AccAdmins that are AccAdmins for the (I_Am) system.
 - `sessionManageableAccounts` is the set of Accounts that can be managed in a session.
 - Account management interfaces are updated to accommodate for this (requiring the role `AccAdmin`).
 - "SIAMv4_Module-example.adl" has a rule to automatically create a SysAdmin account if the default population doesn't provide it.
 - Persons have a separate file that defines Person-attributes, to make reuse easier
 - `personRef` and `orgRef are NOT [INJ], but "SIAMv4_Module-example.adl" has default rules for this that can be commented out if needed.
 - `accIsPersonal` and `sessionIsPersonal` properties are added that flag whether an Account or SESSION is of a Person.